TomWartm/XAI-CV-Bias/README.md

 #### 4. Fairness score
   - BarPlot of influence of biased/unfair attributes to the hiring decission.

-## Milestones
-Document here the major milestones of your code and future planned steps.\
-- [x] Milestone 1
-- [x] Milestone 2
-  - [x] Sub-task: Data Analysis
-  - [x] Sub-task: Implement first endpoint
-  - [x] Sub-task: Define BackEnd endpoints
-  - [x] Sub-task: Visual Encoding
-- [x] Milestone 3

-Create a list subtask.\
-Open an issue for each subtask.
-Once you create a subtask, link the corresponding issue.\
-Create a merge request (with corresponding branch) from each issue.\
-Finally accept the merge request once issue is resolved.
-Once you complete a task, link the corresponding merge commit.\
-Take a look at [Issues and Branches](https://www.youtube.com/watch?v=DSuSBuVYpys) for more details.

-This will help you have a clearer overview of what you are currently doing, track your progress and organise your work among yourselves.
-Moreover it gives us more insights on your progress.

-## Weekly Summary
-Write here a short summary with weekly progress, including challanges and open questions.\
-We will use this to understand what your struggles and where did the weekly effort go to.

 ## Versioning
 Create stable versions of your code each week by using gitlab tags.\